-Answer: In 2011, the public is now able to send FOIA requests directly to the FOIA Information Officer from the Board's Public Website FOIA Reading Room page.
-Information requests such as press inquiries, technical questions, organizational and contact inquiries, etc. may also be requested online.
+Answer: As the public is now able to send FOIA requests directly to the FOIA Information Officer from the Board's Public Website FOIA Reading Room page, the majority of requests received by the Board are electronic.

+Our website was revised to list Announcements and Recent Board Activity for the public to view such as changes/additions to personnel, notice of Public Meetings, Federal Register notices, recommendations to the Secretary of Energy, and documents sent between the Department of Energy and the Board.
 Video streaming of current Board public meetings continue to be provided to the public on the website.
 The videos are available for ninety days following the meetings.